-Prevention services ensure youth remain with their families when it can be safe to stay.
+Prevention services help make sure youth stay with their families when it is safe to do so.

 With adequate support, youth who enter foster care can often remain with their original families.
-FosterClub firmly believes in prevention as the key to safely keeping youth with their families.
+FosterClub firmly believes the best way to support children is to give their families the tools they need to stay together safely.

 Quick Facts